 This may be chalked up to larger apartment and home sizes, EcoWatch continues.
 Even so, apartments and houses of all sizes can be more energy-efficient, with the right changes.

 For example, JLL reveals that landlords are already spending more to improve apartments and townhomes.
 Spending increases from 10% in 2017 to 13% in 2018.
 Devoting at least some of these funds to green changes can make a tremendous impact.

 Just like you look after your own health, it is important to think about the energy efficiency of your home and its lasting effects on your family, local community, and the environment at large.
 Start with your house’s envelope.

 What does this mean?
 Consider the energy efficiency of your home’s doors, windows, attics, and walls.
 Use weatherstripping, insulating foam strips, or energy-saving window film to fix drafty doors and windows.
+Having your doors fitted correctly will also help conserve heat, so it’s always best to use a door replacement company.
 Make sure the walls of your home and attic are properly insulated to prevent unnecessary energy loss.